The 10 Best Patient Estimate Software Vendors in 2026

 We evaluated each vendor against six weighted criteria:

 - Estimate accuracy - 25%.
-Real-time eligibility integration, contracted rate logic, deductible and out-of-pocket tracking, and multi-component procedure support.
+Real-time eligibility integration, contracted rate logic, charge-level reimbursement modeling, deductible and out-of-pocket tracking, and multi-component procedure support.

 - Automation depth - 20%.
 Auto-delivery by email, text, or letter; deposit capture; Good Faith Estimate generation; and automated benefit verification.